JS1820/IIPP-Internship/Month-3/Attack-vecto-migration/README.md

 2. **Mail Forwarding Setup:**
    - Create rules in `~/.procmailrc` to forward emails with .zip attachments to a designated environment.
    - Modify the configuration file of the mail server (Postfix) to catch commands from Procmail.

+## Isolated Environment Setup

+1. **Isolated Accounts/ Servers:**
+   - Add new users to the system.
+   - Modify /etc/aliases to include these users.
+   - Set up header checks in the Postfix configuration to reject emails not from the specified domain.

 ## Emulation and Testing